psychemist/mastering-taproot/code/chapter01/README.md

 - Output values will differ each time you run the scripts (as expected for cryptographic operations)
 - The library properly supports Taproot addresses (P2TR) with the `bc1p` prefix

+## Security Warning

+⚠️ **IMPORTANT**: These are educational examples for learning Bitcoin key and address generation.

+- **DO NOT** use generated private keys for real Bitcoin transactions
+- **DO NOT** share private keys or WIF strings publicly
+- For production use, always use well-tested wallet software with proper key management
+- The examples use `mainnet` for address format demonstration, but in practice, always test on `testnet` first

+These scripts are designed for educational purposes to understand Bitcoin's cryptographic foundations.
+They are not production-ready wallet implementations.